DEONSKY/ProjectManagementAppDoc/README.md

 ## Chat Service Specs
 - Every project and team has a chat group.
-- Inside this chat groups members create sub channels for subjects or issue.
+- Inside this chat groups members create sub channels for sections or issue.

 ## Documentation Service

-Content Service is a service for project, subject or issue documentation.
+Content Service is a service for project, section or issue documentation.
 This service can store markdown files as pages or nested pages.
 Also this schema

 ### Shema of Content Service Pages (Mongodb)
 documentation_collection example